What is a Diaphragmatic Hernia?

-A diaphragmatic hernia occurs when there is a break in the continuity of the diaphragm and this allows protrusion of abdominal viscera into the thorax.
+A diaphragmatic hernia in dogs occurs when there is a break in the continuity of the diaphragm and this allows protrusion of abdominal viscera into the thorax.
 In small animals, such as dogs and cats, diaphragmatic hernias usually follow violent trauma such as car accidents or falling from very high.
-Very rare, congenital defects of the diaphragm can lead to herniation.
+It is very seldom that congenital defects of the diaphragm can lead to herniation.

 X-ray of a diaphragmatic hernia in a dog: